xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 The Steam Linux Runtime can be used to run three categories of games:

   * Native Linux games on scout
-  * Native Linux games on future runtimes: soldier, sniper, etc.
+  * Native Linux games on newer runtimes such as sniper
   * Windows games, using Proton

 ### <span id="scout">Native Linux games targeting Steam Runtime 1 'scout'</span>